 Admission to the graduate program requires a bachelor's degree in physics or a related field with a minimum GPA of 3.0.
 The general GRE is required, and the Physics Subject GRE is normally required.
 Students from non-English speaking countries must demonstrate proficiency in English via a score of at least 600 (paper) or 100 (iBT) on the TOEFL exam or at least 7.5 on the IELTS exam.
 Admission to the graduate program is based on evidence of intellectual accomplishment and commitment, as well as strong communication and interpersonal skills.

 The faculty are very active in high-impact research programs, which are funded through major research grants and industrial contacts.

 All students are encouraged to get involved in research within the department as soon as possible.
 We provide financial support to all first-year students so that they can experience what it's like to do research during their first summer.
 Students are also encouraged to actively participate in different forms of research through rotations.

 Our graduate students are provided a broad spectrum of research topics to choose from.
 Our programs range from field theory to neuroscience.
 We utilize laser tweezers and microrheology to study emulsions and polymers.
 We also use highly parallelized computing techniques to describe the structure of matter.
-Other work done in the department includes the construction the next MEMS device for biomedical applications.
+Other work done in the department includes the construction the next semiconductor-based devices for biomedical applications.

 We have strong industrial ties with some of the largest corporate research laboratories in the country, including IBM and Procter & Gamble.
 We also have ties to many high-tech start-ups.
-These connections help students interested in an business-oriented Ph.D. to begin making connections within their first year of graduate school.
+These connections help students interested in a Ph.D. begin making connections within their first year of graduate school via an industrial mentorship program.
 These opportunities have allowed graduates to work in high-tech industries and at prestigious research institutions.